 1 Introduction

-At the twenty-fifth meeting of Working Party 5B (e-meeting, November 2020) the United States proposed to revise ITU-R Recommendation ITU-R M.2116-0 to include a second annex that would contain characteristics for maritime mobile systems operating under the primary mobile allocation in the 4400-4990 MHz frequency range.
+At the twenty-fifth meeting of Working Party 5B (e-meeting, November 2020) several administrations proposed to revise ITU-R Recommendation ITU-R M.2116-0.
 The meeting could not come to agreement about whether to initiate a revision but did agree to carry the input documents forward and discuss further at the next meeting.
-This contribution acknowledges this agreement and seeks to offer additional details building on the original United States contribution 5B/177.
+This contribution acknowledges this agreement and seeks to initiate a revision to ITU-R Recommendation ITU-R M.2116-0.
+Using document 5B/177 as the foundation, the signing administrations propose edits to this Recommendation based upon carried forward documents 5B/63, 5B/163, and 5B/207.

 2 Proposal

-The United States proposes that WP 5B consider the attached proposed working document for a preliminary draft new revision of Recommendation ITU-R M.2116-0.
+The signing administrations propose that WP 5B consider the attached proposed working document for a preliminary draft new revision of Recommendation ITU-R M.2116-0.
 This revision proposes to add maritime systems characteristics in a separate Annex.

 Attachment: 1